 11. Record the stakeholders and data subjects you have consulted about the deployment, together with the outcomes of your engagement.

-Stakeholder consulted Consultation method Views raised Measures taken Parishioners Representation by elected councillors for the parish Updates on the deployment on social media, in parish magazine and at public meetings.
-None None Property owners of any property within field-of view camera Not applicable.
-No property within field of view.
+Stakeholder consulted Consultation method Views raised Measures taken Parishioners Representation by elected councillors for the parish None None Property owners of any property within field-of-view camera Not applicable.
+No property owners within field of view.
 None None